Tech is hot, and the stock market behaved like the dot.com bubble of 2000.

 More tech companies are planning IPOs than ever, making founders and employees into millionaires overnight, until everything crashed.

 Are we in another Dot.com bubble already?
 When will this stock bubble finish bursting?
 And more importantly, how can we protect ourselves?
-Read on to learn about the Dot.com bubble and my prediction of how long THIS bubble last.
+Read on to learn about the Dot.com bubble and how to survive it.

 What is a Tech (Dot.com) Bubble?